Sunday, December 25, 2011

 3 cups baby spinach leaves

-3.5 ounce package crumbled feta cheese (I used – gasp – reduced fat!)
+3.5 ounce package crumbled feta cheese (I used – gasp –

 salt and pepper to taste